crxssed7/notable-figures/figures/Linus Torvalds.md

 His academic career was interrupted after his first year of study when he joined the Finnish Navy Nyland Brigade in the summer of 1989, selecting the 11-month officer training program to fulfill the mandatory military service of Finland.
 He gained the rank of second lieutenant, with the role of an artillery observer.

 ## Linux
-The first Linux prototypes were publicly released in late 1991.
+The first Linux prototypes were publicly released on the Internet in late 1991 from an FTP server at his university.
 Version 1.0 was released on 14 March 1994.

 Torvalds first encountered the GNU Project in fall of 1991 when another Swedish-speaking computer science student, Lars Wirzenius, took him to the University of Technology to listen to free software guru Richard Stallman's speech.
 Torvalds would ultimately switch his original license (which forbade commercial use) to Stallman's GNU General Public License version 2 (GPLv2) for his Linux kernel after complaints of distributors being unable to recoup their costs due to a non-commercial clause.